 To achieve this, ROI Hunter connected Imaginarium with Product Insights.
-From this granular product-level data, Imaginarium was able to filter their catalog by whatever metric they decided to focus on (e.g. margin), to create highly specific, optimised product sets (e.g. a set of all high margin products to optimise toward profitability).
+From this granular product-level performance data, Imaginarium was able to filter their catalogue by whatever metric they decided to focus on (e.g. margin), to create highly specific, optimised product sets (e.g. a set of all high margin products to optimise toward profitability).

 In the end, this campaign cost Imaginarium 25% less and brought in 61% more revenue!
 The finely targeted promotion had a 72% higher conversion rate than previous campaigns, and their overall ROI increased by 115%.

 MadeiraMadeira wanted to maintain the same level of sales they had been making before COVID-19 took over.
 To achieve this, they needed more insight into their product performance, more efficient ways to create and manage their campaigns, and a refined strategy for using their business data more effectively.

 In the end, MadeiraMadeira used cross-channel data to find the top Google Shopping impressions on Meta acquisition campaigns, and the results were pretty cool.
 While ad spend dropped by 35%, their revenue jumped 35%.
 The return on ad spend improved by 154%!

 Flannels was hoping to scale their dynamic campaigns.
 To accomplish this, Flannels began working with the the ROI Hunter PPM platform.
 They used Product Insights to gather product-level performance data from across all channels, integrating this data with their feed within ROI Hunter to form a single source of truth.

 With this granular data from across channels, Flannels created three new product sets: Best-sellers, New Products, and Hidden Gems to test against previous campaigns.